My top-5 research interests are:

 Project title: TerraSAR-X

-satellite radar pre launch proposal: Volcano-earthquake interaction in
+satellite radar pre launch proposal: Volcano-earthquake

 Nicaragua GEO0141, data